-U.S. House speaker Mike Johnson said that he has no appetite for more funding and hopes that a victory in November for former U.S. president Donald Trump will bring a quick end to the conflict.
+U.S. House speaker Mike Johnson said that he has no appetite for more Ukraine funding and hopes that a victory in November for former U.S. president Donald Trump will bring a quick end to the conflict.

-Johnson, a who is a staunch Trump supporter and has been the Speaker of the U.S. House of Representatives, since October 2023.
+Johnson, a Republican who is a staunch Trump supporter and has been the Speaker of the U.S. House of Representatives, since October 2023.
 He delayed aid to Kyiv by refusing to vote on different iterations of the $61 billion foreign assistance measure last fall, but ultimately reached a deal for the bill to be passed.

-Johnson told Punchbowl on October 11 that he didn’t want to see any more funding for Ukraine.
+Johnson told Punchbowl News on October 11 that he didn’t want to see any more funding for Ukraine.

 “I believe that President Trump can end this conflict if he wins.
 I really do.
 I think he will call (Russian president Vladimir) Putin and say that this is enough.”